PETS RIGHTS IN DIVORCE?

 SOME STATES START TO GIVE PETS RIGHTS IN DIVORCE

 Currently in Rhode Island courts and across the United States, a family court Judge can choose to consider pet wellbeing in a divorce case.
 In January Governor Bill Walker, signed legislation in Alaska and became the first state to add an amendment to the states divorce laws giving major implications for animal welfare.
 The amendment gives pets rights in divorce and other cases.

 Rhode Island divorce cases generally will consider animal’s as property.
 Just as they consider furniture or vehicles.
 Under this new amendment in Alaska, couples can now have legal joint custody of a pet.
 And such decisions to award custody are based on the wellbeing of the animal.

 In addition to this, Alaska law now protects pets in domestic violence cases.
 In a restraining order, courts have the right to now include the animals.
-The abusers will be required to pay support to their victims.
+The courts would then require the abusers to pay support to their victims.

 Source: Huffington Post, “In Alaska, Divorce Courts Must Now Consider Pet Wellbeing” 1/26/17